genepattern/Convert.Alevin/docs/v1/index.md

 **Contact:** [genepattern.org/help](https://genepattern.org/help)

-**Summary:** In order to use alevin quantifications from the alevin velocity pipeline with downstream tools like scVelo; the quantifications must be converted into anndata or loom format containing separate layers for the spliced and unspliced matrices.
+**Summary:** In order to use alevin quantifications from the alevin velocity pipeline with downstream tools like scVelo, the quantifications must be converted into anndata or loom format containing separate layers for the spliced and unspliced matrices.
 This module accepts alevin quantification directories (in tar.gz format) and produces scVelo compatible anndata or loom files.